kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/tax/seller/Nexus.md

 # Sources
 - shopify.com
   - Ecommerce Sales Tax: A Guide to Economic Nexus & Ecommerce; Jessica Wynne Lockhart; Jan 1, 2021
+- extension.okstate.edu
   - E-Commerce and Sales Taxes: What You Collect Depends on Where You Ship; Brian Whitacre, Shannon Ferrell, J.C.
 Hobbs; Mar.
 2017